bbalganjjm/natural_js/docs/DEVELOPER-GUIDE-UI.Shell-Documents.md

 # Natural-UI.Shell Documents Component Developer Guide

-The Documents (N.docs) component of Natural-JS is a page container that displays menu pages based on Natural-JS in either MDI (Multiple Document Interface) or SDI (Single Document Interface) structure.
+The Documents (N.docs) component of Natural-UI.Shell is a page container that displays menu pages based on Natural-JS in either MDI (Multiple Document Interface) or SDI (Single Document Interface) structure.
 This document provides a detailed explanation of the features, options, and usage of the Documents component.

 ## Table of Contents